Vivojay/mariana-music-player/README.md

 The desktop UI is not a command reimplementation.
-React renders an xterm.js terminal connected to the real Mariana process through a native PTY, so ANSI output, nested prompts, Ctrl+C, resizing, and every CLI command remain intact.
+React renders an xterm.js terminal connected to the real Mariana process through a native PTY, so ANSI output, nested prompts, resizing, and every CLI command remain intact.
+Ctrl+C copies selected terminal text; with no selection, it interrupts the active command as usual.

 ## Supported environment